sbhnet/kubernetes-install-via-kubeadm/README.md

 k8s-dev-worker2   Ready    <none>   2m1s    v1.19.3
 ```

 Let's view everything that is running.
-Rn the followng on the master node
+Run the followng on the master node

 ```
 kubectl get all -A -o wide